-Three awards were presented by the BSiF to companies who are excelling in the health and safety industry; these awards were the Customer Services Awards, the Safety Solution Award and the Product Innovation Award, the latter of which the Air XS was entered in to.
+Three awards were presented by the BSiF to companies who are excelling in the health and safety industry; these awards were the Customer Services Awards, the Safety Solution Award and the Product Innovation Award, the latter of which the Air XS Silica Monitor had entered.

-The ‘Product Innovation’ category was looking for products which are making a difference and finding new solutions to improving health and safety across a variety of industries and environments in Britain.
+The ‘Product Innovation’ category focuses on products that make a difference, and find new solutions to improving health and safety across a variety of industries and environments in Britain.

-Therefore, not only did being the world’s first real-time RCS monitor on the market help us receive ‘Highly Commended’ recognition, but also the innovation and development of the product itself.
+Therefore, not only did being the world’s first real-time silica dust monitor on the market help us receive ‘Highly Commended’ recognition, but also the innovation and development of the product itself.

-Using optical refraction technology developed in house by our very own engineering team and produced with the support of the Centre for Work Health and Safety, it demonstrated the effort put in and the belief everyone connected to this product has on its potential.
+Using optical refraction technology developed in-house by our engineering team and produced with the support of the Centre for Work Health and Safety, the Air XS Silica Monitor demonstrated the effort put in and the belief everyone connected to this product has on its potential.

 “There is still lots of work ahead, but this undoubtedly begins a new era of growth, opportunity and excitement for the business” added Steve.

 The results of the BSiF Awards come at an exciting time, as Trolex were also announced as a finalist of the Better Society Awards for the Air XS Silica Monitor, in the ‘Tech for Good’ category, just weeks after winning the ‘Best Technology Award’ at The International Surface Event.

 The Air XS Silica Monitor has the potential to save millions of lives.

 To learn more about the world’s first real-time RCS monitor, book your demonstrations now or speak to one of experts today using the contact form below.

 Protecting the health and safety of the people who work for you is the ethical thing to do.
 It also makes good business sense as your people are your greatest asset.